TitanTF/Resize-Mod/README.md

 ### Admin Commands
-Change the size of the entity you are looking at
+Change the model size of the entity you are looking at
 ```
 sm_scale 0.1 - 100.0
 ```